 All went well for the Footloose Forester during his tour in Pakistan.
 No malaria, despite having to sleep outside much of the time and very often without a mosquito net.
 In fact, with his prolonged residence in malarial infected areas in subsequent years, he looked back on the fact that he had been taking anti-malarial prophylaxis medicines more or less continuously for about 12 years.

-Malaria has more than one strain; indeed there are at least four major forms of the disease, caused by transmission of one of the Plasmodium parasite species into the blood stream of its victims.
+Malaria has more than one strain; indeed there are at least four major forms of the disease, caused by the transmission of one of the Plasmodium parasite species into the bloodstream of its victims.
 The dreaded Plasmodium falciparum parasite can attack the brain and kills by inducing a high fever, among other symptoms.
 The Footloose Forester knew a Peace Corps Director in Haiti who died from the P. falciparum form of malaria.

-The medications required to prevent the clinical symptoms of various strains of malaria are different; and the prophylatic treatments are specific to the tropical regions where the various species of plasmodia are thought to be prevalent.
+The medications required to prevent the clinical symptoms of various strains of malaria are different; the prophylactic treatments are specific to the tropical regions where the various species of plasmodia are thought to be prevalent.
 Thus, the prophylaxis treatment for malaria caused by Plasmodium falciparum is different from the malaria caused by the far more widespread Plasmodium vivex.
 For most of the years that the Footloose Forester took malarial prophylaxes to mask the symptoms of malaria, he took chloroquine phosphate to ward off P. vivex symptoms.

 Malaria transmitting Anopheles mosquito

 Somewhere along the way, the medication was changed from chloroquine phosphate to the formulation known as Primaquine.
 He took that in Viet Nam and had no problems during nearly three years in country.
 Finally, his prescription was changed to another formulation known as mefloquine.
 That was when he was scheduled to spend several months in Indonesia.
 And that is where the Footloose Forester was infected with malaria.